abhi-jeet-kumar/math_automated_tests/README.md

 **## License**

 This code is provided under the [MIT License](https://opensource.org/licenses/MIT).
 You're free to use, modify, and distribute it as long as you retain the copyright notice.

-I hope this enhanced README file provides a clear and informative guide to your calculator code!